-The REIT's controlling Unitholder and lead tenant is the Dilawri Group, which, as at June 30, 2016, held an approximate 55% effective interest in the REIT, on a fully-diluted basis, through ownership of all of the issued and outstanding Class B LP Units.
+The REIT's largest Unitholder and lead tenant is the Dilawri Group, which as at September 30, 2016, held an approximate 45% effective interest in the REIT on a fully diluted basis, through its ownership of all of the issued and outstanding Class B LP Units.
+The Dilawri Group's effective interest in the REIT was reduced from approximately 55% to approximately 45% as a result of the Equity Offering.